MicrosoftLearning/mslearn-ai-studio/Instructions/03-Use-prompt-flow-chat.md

 ## Configure resource authorization

-The prompt flow tools in Azure AI Foundry create file-based assets that define the prompt flow in a folder in blob storage.
-Before exploring prompt flow, let's ensure that your Azure AI Foundry resource has the required access to the blob store so it can read them.
+The prompt flow tools in Foundry create file-based assets that define the prompt flow in a folder in blob storage.
+Before exploring prompt flow, let's ensure that your Foundry resource has the required access to the blob store so it can read them.

 1. In a new browser tab, open the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`, signing in with your Azure credentials if prompted; and view the resource group containing your Azure AI hub resources.
-1. Select the **Azure AI Foundry** resource for your hub to open it.
+1. Select the **Foundry** resource for your hub to open it.
 Then expand its **Resource Management** section and select the **Identity** page:

     ![Screenshot of the Azure AI Services identity page in the Azure portal.](./media/ai-services-identity.png)